-Lynn was the second candidate to make the trip down to Florida to interview with Buffalo’s brass.
-Lynn’s one week as interim head coach made him the favorite to land the job on a full-time basis.
-He has the support of most of Buffalo’s locker room, receiving strong words from LeSean McCoy and Richie Incognito, among others.
+Lynn was the second candidate to make the trip down to Florida to interview with Buffalo's brass.
+Lynn's one week as interim head coach made him the favorite to land the job on a full-time basis.
+He has the support of most of Buffalo's locker room, receiving strong words from LeSean McCoy and Richie Incognito, among others.
 In his two years in Buffalo, Lynn has led the Bills to the NFL's best rushing attack.
 He has a proven track record with running backs and is also a disciplinarian—something players admitted that they need in their next head coach.

 Goodwin has a winning pedigree, coaching with the Steelers, Colts and Cardinals in recent years.
 He has been the offensive coordinator in Arizona since 2013, leading the Cardinals to some of their best seasons in franchise history, including single season team records for points and yards in 2015.
 Although Bruce Arians calls the plays, Goodwin's role in game planning has expanded recently.
 He has been credited with developing several offensive linemen such as Maurkice Pouncey and helping Cardinals running back David Johnson to his breakout season in 2016.